DandaIT04/LeetCode_Solutions/README.md

 Most efficient python solution adds roman numerals to dictionary(i considered this but didn't know how to implement into my solution).
 Basically, start from len(n) - 1, from the last letter of string.
 If i = 5, where 5 is the 5th string letter, and j = i - 1, where 4 is the 4th string letter and if 4th string letter is smaller than 5th string letter, this means it is a special roman numeral combination e.g iv.

+# LeetCode # 14 Longest Common Prefix

+Took me 2 hours, 38 submissions.
+It really is difficult to find the most common prefix.
+Even after reading multiple efficient python solution, i still cannot understand how it can be done more efficiently, even with debugging.

 # Next LeetCode when?